-Our sleep and daily nutrition are integral parts of our everyday lives and important building blocks for our health, performance and well-being.
-Find out how our daily diet influences our sleep and why an adequate supply of nutrients can help to significantly improve sleep and falling asleep here.
+Our sleep and daily diet are integral parts of our everyday life and important building blocks for our health, performance and well-being.
+How daily diet influences our sleep and why an adequate supply of nutrients can contribute to this You can find out here how to decisively improve sleep and falling asleep.

 Table of Contents

 Nutrition & Sleep

 We spend about a third of our lives sleeping for good reason.
 Numerous regeneration processes take place during sleep, the hormone balance and metabolism are regulated, and experiences of the day are processed in our brain.
 In addition to good sleep, a balanced and healthy diet is also very important for health and performance in everyday life, because our body depends on sufficient energy and a good supply of nutrients both during the day and during sleep.
 At night, when we regenerate, the body then works at full speed to replenish the important energy stores and provide new energy for the coming day.